Safety Performance Solutions is led by E. Scott Geller, Ph.D., Professor of Psychology at Virginia Tech.

 Some of Sherry's clients include, Estee Lauder, ExxonMobil Chemical, Lucent Technologies, Toyota Motor Manufacturing, General Dynamics, and Weyerheauser.
 Sherry is a frequent speaker at national safety conferences including ASSE, Behavioral Safety NOW, and VPPPA.
 Other speaking engagements have included keynote addresses at professional society meetings (e.g., WV Safety Council) and corporate safety conferences (e.g., ARCO Chemical, Kohler, Masco) as well as public seminars in Australia and Singapore.

-Steve is co-founder and senior partner at Safety Performance Solution.
-Steve earned an M.S. in Industrial/Organizational Psychology from West Chester University and a M.A. and Ph.D. in Applied/Experimental Psychology with a focus in Organizational Behavior Management from Virginia Tech.
+Steve is co-founder and senior partner at Safety Performance Solutions, Inc. He earned an M.S. in Industrial/Organizational Psychology from West Chester University and an M.A. and Ph.D. in Applied/Experimental Psychology with a focus in Organizational Behavior Management from Virginia Tech.

-His specific areas of expertise include the design, implementation, and evaluation of Behavior Based Safety processes, the assessment of organizational culture to guide safety interventions, increasing employee involvement in safety activities, organizational management systems design, organizational leadership development, and understanding and reducing human error in the workplace.
+His specific areas of expertise include the design, implementation, and evaluation of behavior and people-based safety processes, the assessment of organizational culture to guide safety interventions, increasing employee involvement in safety activities, organizational management systems design, organizational leadership development, and understanding and reducing human error in the workplace.

-Steve has published articles in a number of peer reviewed academic journals including American Journal of Health Promotion, Applied and Preventive Psychology, Journal of Organizational Behavior Management, and Journal of Safety Research, as well as Safety + Health, Security Management, and People, Land and Water Magazines.
-Steve also authored the book chapter Actively Caring for Occupational Safety: Preventing Injuries with People Based Safety, in Dr. E. Scott Geller's 2013 book Actively Caring for People: Cultivating a Culture of Compassion.
+Steve has published articles in a number of peer reviewed academic journals including American Journal of Health Promotion, Applied and Preventive Psychology, Journal of Organizational Behavior Management, and Journal of Safety Research, as well as Safety + Health and Security Management Magazines.
+Steve authored the book chapter Actively Caring for Occupational Safety: Preventing Injuries with People Based Safety, in Dr. E. Scott Geller's 2013 book Actively Caring for People: Cultivating a Culture of Compassion.
+Steve is also lead author for the book chapter Principles of Behavior-Based Safety in the Handbook of Safety Principles, edited by Niklas Möller of Sweden's Royal Institute of Technology, published in 2018 by John Wiley & Sons.

-Steve is a regular speaker at both public and corporate sponsored events.
-Some of Steve's recent consulting clients include ExxonMobil, East Jordan Iron Works, Newmont Mining, ESAB, El Paso Corporation, Alpha Natural Resources, Owens Corning, and Specialty Granules.
+Steve was named among the "50 Top Safety Leaders" by Industrial Safety & Hygiene News (ISHN) in 2017, is a regular speaker at both public and corporate sponsored events, and consults with clients across all industry types.
+Some of Steve's consulting clients include ExxonMobil, Newmont Mining, Alpha Natural Resources, Owens Corning, Specialty Granules, JSR Micro, Boart Longyear, Pratt & Whitney, Marathon petroleum, and the U.S. Navy.
 Steve has taught the American Society of Safety Engineers (ASSE) Seminarfest course People-Based Safety each year since 2006.

 Josh Williams earned a Ph.D. in Industrial/Organizational Psychology from Virginia Tech and has been with SPS since 1997.